tedstreete/opi-api/security/README.md

 The OPI Security APIs are currently focusing on implementing an IPsec API which maps on top of the [strongSwan](https://www.strongswan.org) [vici Plugin](https://docs.strongswan.org/docs/5.9/plugins/vici.html).
-For more details on the vici API, you can look at the strongSwan documentation found [here](https://github.com/strongswan/strongswan/blob/master/src/libcharon/plugins/vici/README.md).
+For more details on the vici protocol, you can look at the strongSwan documentation found [here](https://github.com/strongswan/strongswan/blob/master/src/libcharon/plugins/vici/README.md).

 The architecture is seen in the diagram below.